 Classic black, white, and shades of blue represented the logo’s color scheme.

-- Black is the color of power and confidence, a symbol of black labels and labels on clothes.
+- Black is the color of power and confidence, a symbol of black labels and clothing labels.

 - White – an indicator of the constant updating of the assortment and the opening of new stores.